 Don’t be surprised if the first level of treatment includes suppository medications.
 Given that hemorrhoids are easily reached with suppositories, it is a fast and efficient method for alleviating symptoms.
 You will feel better, faster, with targeted topical therapy.

 The major complaint with suppository treatment for hemorrhoids is that it is usually prescribed 2-3 times a day and each treatment requires that you lie on the floor for 30 to 45 minutes.
 The second complaint is the need for wearing protective undergarments because of poor placement of the medication within the body.
 It’s no wonder patients debate which is worse: the symptoms or the treatment.

 Today there is a new option for targeted topical treatment with suppositories.
 Sephure suppository applicators allow patients to administer medications without lying down.
 And because Sephure properly places the medication, it doesn’t leak and therefore there is no need for protective undergarments.

 Because of the chronic nature of hemorrhoids, symptoms can relapse even with the most diligent preventative care.
-With proper treatment you can find effective relief of symptoms.
-For more information regarding the causes and nature of hemorrhoids, visit here.
+With proper treatment during times of your flare, you can find effective relief of symptoms.